Floriano Vaz

-Floriano Vaz (8 September 1963 – 20 December 1986) was an Indian writer and activist from Goa.
+Floriano Vaz (né Vas; 8 September 1963 – 20 December 1986) was an Indian writer and activist.
 He was the first martyr of the scheduled tribe community who fought for the official status of the Konkani language during the Konkani language agitation.

 Early and personal life

-Floriano Vaz was born on 8 September 1963 at Cortalim, he hailed from Gogol near Margao.
-Vaz belonged to the scheduled tribe community and has a brother and a sister.
+Floriano Vas was born on 8 September 1963 in Gogol, Goa to Inacio Vas and Luizinha Araujo.
+He belonged to the scheduled tribe community and had a brother and a sister.

 Death

-On 20 December 1986, a heated argument took place between Sudin Bhagvanta Naique, a businessman and son of a prominent Gaud Saraswat Brahmin industrialist from Comba and his ex-employee, Vaz.
-The latter and his supporters had stopped his car from moving forward by blocking the road with boulders.
-At 1:20 pm, Rajaram G. Pawar, a head constable of the Gujarat State Reserve (SRP) at the behest of Naique shot Vaz, aged 23 with a 303 rifle near his residence at Gogol.
+On 20 December 1986, a heated argument took place between Sudin Bhagvanta Naique, a businessman and son of a prominent industrialist from Comba, and Vaz, who was his ex-employee.
+Vaz and his supporters had stopped Naique's car from moving forward by blocking the road with boulders.
+At 1:20 pm, Rajaram G. Pawar, a head constable of the Gujarat State Reserve (SRP), at the behest of Naique, shot Vaz, aged 23 with a 303 rifle near his residence at Gogol.

 At 4:00 pm, Vaz died while protecting himself from haemorrhage and shock from the gunshot wound.
-The rest of his six accomplices were killed at Neura, Tiswadi, later a memorial was installed in their honour at the facade of the St. Lawrence Church at Agaçaim, Goa.
+The rest of his six accomplices were killed at Neura, Tiswadi.
+Later, a memorial was installed in their honour at the facade of the St. Lawrence Church at Agaçaim, Goa.